Charles de Brouckère

+Life

 Born in Bruges, elder brother of future Prime Minister of Belgium Henri de Brouckère, Charles entered politics in the period when modern Belgium formed the southern part of the United Kingdom of the Netherlands.
 He worked as a banker in Maastricht and served as a representative for the province of Limburg in the Second Chamber of parliament.

-During the Belgian Revolution of 1830, De Brouckère was among the francophile, francophone party which favoured annexation by France.
-In the newly independent Belgium, he served as Finance minister, Interior Minister, and War Minister, for short periods in 1831.
-He taught as a professor at the Université Libre de Bruxelles, and in 1848 became mayor of the City of Brussels, a post he held continuously until his death.
+During the Belgian Revolution of 1830, De Brouckère was a member of the francophile and francophone party, which favoured annexation by France.
+In the newly independent Belgium, he served as Finance Minister, Interior Minister, and War Minister, for short periods in 1831.
+He taught as a professor at the Free University of Brussels, and in 1848 became burgomaster of Brussels, a post he held continuously until his death.
 He is interred at Brussels Cemetery.

+Legacy

 De Brouckère was responsible for major urban renewal in Brussels, including the creation of water mains, as well as the first boulevards in the city.
-Today, the Place de Brouckère/De Brouckèreplein, and De Brouckère station, in central Brussels, are named after him.
+The Place de Brouckère/De Brouckèreplein, and De Brouckère metro station, in central Brussels, are named after him.